 Because our situations are so different, here are five reasons you shouldn’t file taxes the way your parents do.

 The rise of the gig economy has made it simple for just about anyone with a reliable internet connection to start earning some extra dough.
 This side hustle income, as it’s commonly called, helps catapult you toward your financial goals – especially at a time in your life when it can feel like you’re barely keeping up with the bills.

-The only glitch with this type of income is that taxes are rarely taken out up-front.
+The only glitch in this type of income is that taxes are rarely taken out up-front.
 That means you need to either pay quarterly estimated taxes or pay up when you file your tax return.

 In many instances, our parents have one job and one tax return to file.
 But, if you generate extra income from a side gig, you have to track down 1099s from each of the clients you worked for.
 Accounting for all the additional money you earned is critical when filing your tax return.

-In this instance, it’s entirely up to you to not only file taxes quarterly, but to pay for your insurance completely out-of-pocket, to remember to deduct it on your taxes and to fund a retirement account.
+In this instance, it’s entirely up to you to not only file taxes quarterly but to pay for your insurance completely out-of-pocket, to remember to deduct it on your taxes, and to fund a retirement account.
 There’s a good chance Mom and Dad aren’t navigating the same concerns on their tax returns.